garrandall/popular-music-data/tracks/turn-the-beat-around-vicki-sue-robinson.md

 Love to hear percussion (yeah yeah hey hey!)
 Turn it upside down (hey hey hey hey yeah)
 Love to hear percussion (my my my my my)
-Love to hear it (GOT TO HEAR IT!)
+Love to hear it (got to hear it!)

 Turn the beat around (go on go on go on girl!)
-Love to hear the percussion (move your feet when you feel the beat, yeah) Turn it upside down (HEY! yeah yeah)
+Love to hear the percussion (move your feet when you feel the beat, yeah) Turn it upside down (hey! yeah yeah)
 Love to hear percussion (whoa!)
 Love to hear it